jantiks/famous-stocks/README.md

 1. Typescript cloud functions: Located under `functions` folder It's responsible for all the client-server interaction of the app
-2. Python cloud functions: Located under `python-functions` It's response for gathering stock trading data of the politiciants, there is a cron job runing everyday it's `main` function
+2. Python cloud functions: Located under `python-functions` It's response for gathering stock trading data of the politicians, there is a cron job running everyday it's `main` function
+    This module is heavily based on the following [repository](https://github.com/neelsomani/senator-filings), which parses the electronic filings at https://efdsearch.senate.gov/search/ and makes it json data.

 ## How to run the project locally